 The Rocky Mountain Percussion Association operates under the rules and guidelines of Winter Guard International.

 Wesminster, CO, 8003180260

 2021-2022 Foundation Team

 Founding Members (circa 1991)

-The 2020 RMPA Member Handbook is a helpful reference and will answer many questions that you may have.
-It is a must-read for all directors, instructors, and performers.
+2022 RMPA Member Handbook.
+This document will be a must-read for all directors, instructors, and performers.